 May a bank take money from my deposit account to make a payment on a loan that I owe to the bank?

-Usually, yes.
-Generally, a bank may take money from your deposit account to make a payment on a separate debt that you owe to the bank, such as a car loan, if you are not paying that loan on time.
+Generally, a bank may take money from your deposit account to make a payment on a separate debt that you owe to the bank, such as a car loan, if you are not paying that loan on time and the terms of your contract(s) with the bank allow it.
 This is called the right of offset.

 However, federal law limits what a bank can do in some cases.
 For example, federal law won’t allow a bank to offset your deposit account to pay off your consumer credit card account.